-4.2 Methods
+4.2.
+Methods

 Although students may change course, withdraw or graduate at any time during the academic year, the exact date when such an event occurs is not known, so that time was measured as the number of years from the first year of enrolment to the year of the first of these events.
-Discrete-time hazard models were consequently used: the data were examined in the person-period format (Allison 1984; Singer and Willett 1991; Scott and Kennedy 2005).
+Discrete-time hazard models were consequently used: the data were examined in the person-period format, which includes a record for each time period - one academic year - in which the student is at risk of the event (Allison 1984; Singer and Willett 1991; Yamaguchi 1991; Scott and Kennedy 2005).
+As noted above, information on students' careers is available for a maximum period of five years, so that the maximum number of periods (years) during which a student may be at risk is five.
+In this way, the final dataset contains 99,438 person-period records for 32,201 students.
 In addition, since multiple outcomes at university (course changes, withdrawals, graduation) are of interest, a competing risks approach was used.
 In this framework, students "in delay" - those still enrolled at the university without having graduated by the time of our last observation - are considered as censored.